4 Tips for Creating Effective SBCC Audio Content

 Kinyota and Da-Uri agree that connecting a community’s cultural values is key to developing effective behavior change messaging.
 If you understand what people care about, and connect your content to their traditional values and beliefs, you’ll have a much better chance of success.
 The goal is to show listeners how a desired new behavior fits into their existing belief system.

-In Kenya, CBCC has used Talking Books as one of their SBCC strategies for the USAID-funded Afya Timiza project, promoting access to quality health information and services for semi-nomadic pastoralists in Samburu and Turkana counties.
+In Kenya, CBCC used the Amplio Talking Book as one of their SBCC strategies for the USAID-funded Afya Timiza project, promoting access to quality health education and services for semi-nomadic pastoralists in Samburu and Turkana counties.
 Samburu and Turkana people both have a tradition of warriorhood.
 As CBCC spent time in the communities conducting the program’s participatory assessment, the team asked themselves, “How do we make health issues cool to a warrior culture?”
 CBCC's solution was to create a campaign based on the concept of heroism.
 The campaign encourages the uptake of maternal, newborn, and child health knowledge and practices with the idea that heroes take care of their family’s health.

 2. Handle sensitive topics and taboos with extra care